Neural network for excess noise estimation in continuous-variable quantum key distribution under composable finite-size security: Neural network model

 \subsection{Neural network inputs}

 To estimate the noise variance parameter in a CV-QKD system, we designed a fully-connected feedforward neural network tailored to extract nonlinear correlations from statistical quadrature measurements of the channel.
-All input data are expressed in shot-noise units (SNU), and the network is trained to estimate the product $\hat{t}^2 \hat{\xi}$.
+All input data are expressed in shot-noise units (SNU), and the network is trained to estimate the product $\hat{t}^2 \hat{\xi}$, since the parameter $\mu$ is constant for different frames.

-The input vector to the network is given by $\chi_i \in \mathbb{R}^6$, composed of sufficient statistics computed from a sample of correlated variables $\{x_i, y_i\}_m$:
+The input vector to the network is given by $\mathrm{X}_i \in \mathbb{R}^6$, composed of sufficient statistics computed from a sample of correlated variables $\{x_i, y_i\}_m$:

-where $\hat{t}_{\text{MLE}}$ is the maximum likelihood estimator of $t$, and $y'$ is a preprocessed version of Bob’s variable $y$, defined as:
+where $\hat{t}_{\text{MLE}}$ is given by Eq. \eqref{eq:MLE}, and $y'$ is a preprocessed version of Bob’s variable $y$, defined as:

 with $a > 1$ representing an artificial amplification factor.
 This preprocessing step is designed to enhance the contribution of excess noise in the signal, making it more detectable by the neural network.